kuiperr005/rkmd-custom-post-type-bautagebuch/README.md

 ### Description ###

-This plugin registers a single Custom Post Type, named 'activity'.
+This plugin registers a single Custom Post Type, named 'bautagebuch'.

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.